My e-bike has been seized by police – what happens next?

 A valid driving licence.

-A valid motor insurance certificate that permits release from a car pound - even if you say you won’t ride on public roads and even if a recovery firm collects it.
+A valid motor insurance certificate.
+The police will not release the bike even if you say you won’t ride on public roads and even if a recovery firm collects it.
 The City of London Police states this explicitly; other forces operate similarly.

 Can I just promise to keep it on private land?

-No. Release is based on documents, not intentions.
-Police car pounds won’t hand over a motor vehicle without evidence of insurance/licence, to avoid uninsured riding the moment it leaves.
+No. Police car pounds won’t hand over a motor vehicle without evidence of insurance/licence, to avoid uninsured riding the moment it leaves.

 If you can’t meet the release conditions, you can disclaim the vehicle.
-After the retention period, it will be disposed of - either crushed or auctioned, depending on its status and lawfulness.
-(Disposal doesn’t always mean crushing.)
+After the retention period, it will be either crushed or auctioned.

 4) How long before it’s crushed or sold?

-Current position: for most seizures, forces must wait up to 14 days before disposal (or 7 working days from a claim/notice), subject to the regs.
+For most seizures, forces must wait up to 14 days before disposal (or 7 working days from a claim/notice).

-Proposed change: the Home Office is consulting on cutting the minimum retention to 48 hours for s.59 ASB seizures, with 7 days floated for other powers.
-This is not law yet; it would come via secondary legislation.
+However, the Home Office is consulting on cutting the minimum retention to 48 hours for s.59 ASB seizures.

 mother loading child into electric cargo bike